• Skip to content

 Undescended testicles can increase the risk of several health issues including testicular twisting, a groin hernia, trauma, reduced fertility and testicular cancer.

 An undescended testicle is different from a retractile testicle.
-A retractile testicle is one that sits where it should be in the scrotum but pulls up when your child is cold, embarrassed or upset.
+A retractile testicle is one that sits where it should in the scrotum but pulls up when your child is cold, embarrassed or upset.
 It comes down again when your child is warm or has calmed down.
 Although retractile testicles are common, it’s a good idea to have your GP check it out.

 Symptoms of an undescended testicle